top of page

 Intervention

-Play therapy is a form of psychotherapy used to help children, ages 4-11 years, to make sense of their life experiences, explore their feelings and express themselves through their natural medium of play, meaning they do not need to talk if they do not want to.
+Play and creative arts therapy is a form of psychotherapy used to support children and young people (4-18 yrs) to make sense of their life experiences, explore their feelings and express themselves through their natural medium of play and creative arts, meaning they do not need to talk if they do not want to.

-Through play children are supported to find an inner resolution to become more able to deal with or adjust to problems.
-Play therapy is beneficial for children experiencing a wide range of emotional, behavioural and mental health issues including trauma, anxiety, depression, family difficulties and social challenges.
+Through play and creative arts, children and young people are supported to find an inner resolution to become more able to deal with or adjust to problems.
+Play and creative arts therapy is beneficial for children and young people experiencing a wide range of emotional, behavioural and mental health issues including trauma, anxiety, depression, family difficulties, neurodiversity and social challenges.

 We recommend a minimum of 12 sessions.